I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Jessica Kulekjian, illustrated by Salini Perera

 A lyrical look at how different animals prepare for winter, illustrated in gorgeous autumnal tones.
 Published by Kids Can Press, 2022.
+Designed by Barb Kelly.

 “An excellent book to use in earth and life science units” —School Library Journal